Hypoplastic left heart syndrome: Glenn procedure

 The second stage—the bidirectional Glenn or Hemi-Fontan (see also Kawashima procedure)—relieves some of the problems introduced by Stage I palliation.
 In this operation, the superior vena cava is ligated from the heart and connected to the pulmonary circulation.
 At this time, the Blalock-Taussig or Sano shunt is taken down.
 The lungs are no longer exposed to systemic arterial pressures, but much lower venous pressures.
 Although venous blood from the upper half of the body is no longer mixing with oxygenated blood in the right ventricle, there is still venous mixing from the lower half of the body, leading to some degree of oxygen desaturation.

 Fontan procedure

 The final procedure, the Fontan procedure, completes the repair of the hypoplastic left heart.
 Although there are several variations, the functional effect is to redirect venous blood from the lower body (through the inferior vena cava) away from the right atrium to the pulmonary artery.
 This should eliminate any mixing of oxygenated and deoxygenated blood in the right ventricle.
 The right ventricle performs the traditional job of the left, supplying the body with oxygenated blood, while the passive systemic venous pressure performs the traditional job of the right, passing deoxygenated blood to the lungs.

 Fetal surgery

 Interventions performed during fetal development are under investigation.
-In fetuses with hypoplastic left ventricles and an intact interatrial septum, percutaneous atrial septostomy has been attempted.
+When signs of HLHS are detected prenatally via ultrasound, a percutaneous procedure involving the insertion of a balloon catheter can open the atrial septal defect to prevent left atrial hypertension and promote improved heart development.